SRSG-Workshops/spreadsheets/setup.md

 ## Now what?

-Once you've downloaded the files, you can [start lesson](https://southampton-rsg.github.io/spreadsheets-data-organisation-and-management/00-intro/index.html).
+Once you've downloaded the files, you can [start the lesson](https://southampton-rsg.github.io/spreadsheets-data-organisation-and-management/00-intro/index.html).

 ## Software